Table of content

 Poker Bankroll Calculator

-Enter your total poker bankroll, select your game format, and choose a risk level.
+Enter your bankroll, pick your format, add your win rate and rakeback, then choose a risk level.

-This calculator uses the Mason Malmuth risk of ruin formula to tell you the highest stakes you can safely play, how many buy-ins you have, and when to move up or down.
+This calculator runs the Mason Malmuth risk of ruin formula on your own numbers.
+It returns the highest stakes you can safely play, the buy-ins that stake requires, your risk of going broke, your risk of dropping a level, and the thresholds for moving up or down.

 Calculate Your Stakes